Children of the Stones

-Children of the Stones is a British television fantasy drama serial for children, produced by HTV in 1976 and broadcast on the United Kingdom's ITV network in January and February 1977.
+Children of the Stones was a British television fantasy drama serial for children, produced by HTV in 1976 and broadcast on the United Kingdom's ITV network in January and February 1977.
 The serial was produced by Peter Graham Scott, with Patrick Dromgoole as executive producer.
 A novelisation by the serial's writers, Jeremy Burnham and Trevor Ray, also appeared in 1977.
 In the United States, it was broadcast on the Nickelodeon television channel in the early 1980s as part of the series, The Third Eye.

 The series is today considered a landmark in quality children's drama.

 Overview

 The series follows the adventures of astrophysicist Adam Brake and his teenage son Matthew after they arrive in the small village of Milbury, which is built in the midst of a megalithic stone circle.

 Filmed at Avebury, Wiltshire during the hot summer of 1976, with interior scenes filmed at HTV's Bristol studios, it has sinister, discordant wailing voices heightening the tension in the incidental music.
 The music was composed by Sidney Sager who used the Ambrosian Singers to chant in accordance with the megalithic rituals referred to in the story.
 Director Peter Graham Scott was surprised on seeing the script that the series was intended for children's airtime due to the complexities of the plot and the disturbing nature of the series.

 Cast as the leader of the village, Hendrick, was Iain Cuthbertson, while the leading role of Adam Brake was filled by Gareth Thomas.
 Cuthbertson and Thomas had previously worked together on the TV series Sutherland's Law.
 Veronica Strong (the wife of series co-writer Jeremy Burnham) played Margaret Smythe, the curator of the local museum, who partners with Brake to solve the mystery.
 The child actors Peter Demin (aged 17 at the time of filming) and Katharine Levy played the teenage leads, Matthew (Brake's son) and Sandra (Smythe's daughter).
 Freddie Jones and John Woodnutt were cast as poacher Dai and butler Link.